anthonyhuben/VideoGrid/README.md

 # Video Grid

-**Video Grid** is a lightweight, single-file HTML5 application that generates professional video contact sheets (thumbnail grids) directly in your web browser.
+**Video Grid** is a lightweight, single-file HTML5 application that generates professional video thumbnail grids in your web browser!
 It requires no server uploads, no installation, and runs completely offline.

 ## 🚀 Features